jjzhdy/bdsp-core.github.io/README.md

 # CCNL / BDSP Website

-This is the website of our research group at Harvard Medical School / Beth Israel Deaconess Medical Center.
+This is the website of our research group at Harvard Medical School / Beth Israel Deaconess Medical Center / Massachusetts General Hospital / Broad Institute.

-This website is powered by Jekyll and some Bootstrap, Bootwatch.
-We tried to make it simple yet adaptable, so that it is easy for you to use it as a template.
+This design of this website is modified from http://www.allanlab.org/.
 Plese feel free to copy and modify for your own purposes.
-You don't have to link to us or mention us (but of course we appreciate it).

 Go to *aboutwebsite.md*  to learn how to copy and modidy this page for your purpose.

 Copyright CCNL.
 Code released under the MIT License.